Abdul Rashid Dostum: Political and social views

 Dostum is considered to be liberal and somewhat leftist.
 Being ethnic Uzbek, he has worked on the battlefield with leaders from all other major ethnic groups, Hazaras, Tajiks and Pashtuns.
 When Dostum was ruling his northern Afghanistan proto-state before the Taliban took over in 1998, women were able to go about unveiled, girls were allowed to go to school and study at the University of Balkh, cinemas showed Indian films, music played on television, and Russian vodka and German beer were openly available: activities which were all banned by the Taliban.

 He viewed the ISAF forces attempt to crush the Taliban as ineffective and has gone on record saying in 2007 that he could mop up the Taliban "in six months" if allowed to raise a 10,000 strong army of Afghan veterans.
 As of 2007, senior Afghan government officials did not trust Dostum as they were concerned that he might be secretly rearming his forces.

 Personal life

 Dostum is more than 183 cm tall and has been described as "beefy".
-He generally favors to wear a camouflage Soviet style military uniform, and has had a trademark bushy moustache.
+He generally prefers to wear a Soviet-style camouflage military uniform, previously having worn KLMK, having a trademark bushy moustache.

 Dostum was married to a woman named Khadija.
 According to Brian Glyn Williams, Khadija had an accidental death in the 1990s which broke Dostum as he "really loved his wife".
 Dostum eventually remarried after Khadija's death.

-He named one of his sons Mustafa Kamal, after the founder of the modern Turkish republic, Mustafa Kemal Ataturk.
+He named one of his sons Mustafa Kamal, after the founder of the modern Turkish Republic, Mustafa Kemal Atatürk.
 Dostum has spent a considerable amount of time in Turkey, and some of his family reside there.

 Dostum is known to drink alcohol, a rarity in Afghanistan, and apparently a fan of Russian vodka.
 He reportedly suffered from diabetes.
 In 2014 when he became vice president, Dostum reportedly gave up drinking for healthy meals and morning jogs.